microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/vagrant/local_vagrant_windows/_index.md

 description: >
 ---

-## Onboard a local Windows server hosted with Vagrant into Azure Arc
+## Deploy a local Windows server hosted with Vagrant and connect it to Azure Arc

 The following README will guide you on how to deploy a local **Windows 10** virtual machine using [Vagrant](https://www.vagrantup.com/) and connect it as an Azure Arc enabled server resource.